How to make the most of attendee downtime by engaging a captive audience

 No one enjoys waiting in line, whether they’re at the grocery store, the bank or the post office.
 But when it comes to events, time spent waiting in line anticipating the experience to come can be especially grueling—not to mention the boredom that sets in during the wait.

 Following are three ways creative marketers enhanced wait times to alleviate that pain point and engage attendees from the moment they entered their footprint.
 After all, time flies when you’re having fun.

 Here’s how they put that adage into practice:

-For LG, the answer was a cool “face swap” social app that engaged the crowd waiting for its Cinema House experience, which took over the fall in New York City.
-Cinema House was a pop-up activation to promote its new razor-thin LGW7 OLED TVs.
+For LG, the answer was a cool “face swap” social app that engaged the crowd waiting for its Cinema House experience in New York City.
+Cinema House was a pop-up activation to promote its razor-thin LGW7 OLED TVs.
 However, since only six people at a time could go through the installation, lines were inevitable.
 Brand ambassadors interacted with the guests as they waited, showing them the app, and how they could switch out their faces with characters from Netflix’s “Stranger Things 2,” which also was playing inside the Cinema House.
 Attendees got a kick out of it—and shared the engagement socially as a result.